 In booking Tan-Swiss Lodge, my friends and I knew that at US$65 a night for a double room, we were budget traveling.

-When I got to the lodge though, I was impressed with the infrastructure and the lengths to which the lodge had gone to make it look as pleasant as possible.
+When I got to the lodge though, the infrastructure impressed me.
+I also appreciated the lodge’s effort to make everything look and feel as pleasant as possible.

 Although the infrastructure was basic, the grounds were spacious and the walls were painted with lively safari-inspired patterns and murals.

 The rooms, as someone wrote on TripAdvisor, were “of the same standard that you would find at any good hotel in Dar es Salaam."

 We freshened up for the evening and regrouped at the restaurant for dinner.